Ferada/distlisp/doc/tutorial.md

 # Distlisp Tutorial

-This document contains some examples how to use the Distlisp library.
+This document contains some examples on how to use the Distlisp library.
-If you already know Erlang, you'll see similarities when some things behave in a special way (e.g. process signals).
+If you already know Erlang, you'll see similarities when some things behave in a special way (e.g. process signals, linking and monitoring).

-Other than that, you'll probably need good knowledge of Lisp.
+Other than that, you'll probably need a fair knowledge of Lisp.

 ## Preparations